Maximos V Hakim: Controversy

 The role played by the British authorities in the Arab mass flight is also stressed by Monsignor George Hakim, Archbishop of the Greek Catholic Church (a Uniate Church which is in fellowship with the Vatican and counts 20,864 adherents in Palestine).
 An Arab himself and a former supporter of the Mufti, Archbishop Hakim told Baeher... that an important element in precipitating the flight, particularly in the Haifa area (where Monsignor lives) was "the fact that the British informed the Arabs that they would not protect them.
 Since most of the Arab leaders had already fled, the people were thrown into a panic so they fled by sea to Lebanon.
 They fled in spite of the fact that the Jewish authorities guaranteed their safety and rights as citizens of Israel."

-Erskine Childers investigated the claims made about Hakim, and in The Spectator of May 12, 1961, published a letter from Hakim addressing them:
+Erskine Childers investigated the claims made about Hakim and the mass emigration of Arab Christians from Israel, and published in The Spectator on May 12, 1961, a letter from Hakim addressing the allegations:

 There is nothing in this statement to justify the construction which many propagandists had put on it, namely, that it established the allegation widely disseminated by partisan sources that the Arab leaders had urged the Arab inhabitants of Palestine to flee.

 As far as I can recollect, the aforesaid statement was intended to voice the strong feeling of resentment and revulsion felt by the refugees.
 They were convinced by what they had heard and read that the defeat of the Jewish armed forces, the re-establishment of peace and order throughout the country, and the institution of Arab rule, would be achieved within a short time.
 Instead of such achievements the Arab States had twice agreed to a truce, and the Arab armies were inactive.
 Hence the strong feeling of disappointment and frustration among the file and rank of refugees.